lfai/security-and-compliance/subgroups/use-cases-and-threat-models/README.md

  - Map the CAPEC to [NIST SP800-53 Security and Privacy Controls for Information Systems and Organizations](https://csrc.nist.gov/projects/risk-management/sp800-53-controls/downloads) controls
  - Map NIST SP800-53 controls to [Cloud Security Alliance AI Controls Matrix (CSA AICM)](https://cloudsecurityalliance.org/artifacts/ai-controls-matrix) controls (where the threat is AI specific/focused)

-**Note:** The way we define intent is either: Intent by proxy _or_ Direct intent.
+**Note:** The way we define Threat Intent (as per NIST 800-30) is either: Intent by proxy _or_ Direct intent.
 So a Vendor can be adversarial even if it is by proxy through an attacker if they are compromised

 ![Process Chart of Threat Modelling with AI](./images/threat_modelling_with_ai.png)